 Luckily, it’s applicable.
 Just take a look at these actionable tips below:

 Concise and Balanced

-Since pre-roll ads are less than a minute, the message you put into it should be brief and balanced.
+Since pre-roll ads are less than a minute, the message you put into them should be brief and balanced.

-The first five seconds should be able to get the message across the viewers.
+The first five seconds should be able to get the message across to the viewers.

-Try by highlighting the viewers’ pain point in the first place.
+Try highlighting the viewers’ pain points in the first place.
 That way, you can catch their attention from the get-go and convince them to keep watching the ad all the way through.

 Creative and Compelling